brighamdent/english-site/README.md

 Firebase serves as the backend infrastructure for Ingles Directo, providing a comprehensive suite of services for app development.
 The application leverages Firebase Authentication for user authentication, Firebase Realtime Database for real-time data synchronization, and Firebase Hosting for seamless deployment and hosting.

 #### Firebase Authentication
-Firebase Authentication offers secure authentication mechanisms, including email/password authentication and social sign-in methods, ensuring a seamless and secure login experience for users.
+Firebase Authentication offers secure authentication mechanisms, including email/password authenticatio, ensuring a seamless and secure login experience for users.

 #### Firebase Realtime Database
 Firebase Realtime Database enables real-time data synchronization between clients, allowing for instant updates and collaboration.
 Its NoSQL data model provides flexibility and scalability, accommodating the dynamic needs of the application.